‘Everyone is self-censoring’: Vrinda Grover

 Supreme Court (SC) lawyer Vrinda Grover has been associated with cases that champion human rights and women’s rights — from representing rape victims of the 2013 Muzaffarnagar riots to victims of religion-driven hate crimes.

-Currently, Grover is representing one of the petitions filed in the SC by journalists Patricia Mukhim and Anuradha Bhasin, asking for the sedition law to be scrapped.
+Currently, Grover is representing one of the petitions filed in the Supreme Court by journalists Patricia Mukhim and Anuradha Bhasin, asking for the sedition law to be scrapped.

 In this interview, Grover explains why the contentious law must “go into the trash bin as soon as possible.”
 She insists, however, that the fight to safeguard civil liberties has a longer road ahead.
 Edited excerpts: